As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Tell the Quality of Obsidian?

-Obsidian is valued by its age rather than its looks since all obsidian has a similar dark glossy black appearance.
-Obsidian is fragile because of its glass-like texture, so finding older pieces of it can be difficult.
-The rarest and most valuable forms of obsidian are older than a few million years.
+Obsidian is valued by its age rather than its looks since all obsidian has a similar dark, glossy black appearance.
+Obsidian is fragile because of its glass-like texture, so finding older pieces can be difficult.
+The rarest and most valuable obsidian forms are over a few million years old.

 How to Cut & Polish Obsidian: Follow These 7 Simple Steps